 Moreover, the shares of your earnings to compensate for the rental depend on several factors.
-In this case, your rate of gross salary and the location you used to stay for a living are the most significant factors.
+In this case, your gross salary rate and the location you used to stay for a living are the most significant factors.

-Still, if you want to define a particular rent-income ratio, there are a few widely agreed guidelines which you can follow including,
+Still, if you want to define a particular rent-income ratio, there are a few widely agreed guidelines that you can follow including,

-In general, you could invest more on unnecessary things, or save more, if you pay about 20% of your income on rent.
+In general, you could invest more in unnecessary things, or save more, if you pay about 20% of your income on rent.

-After all, expenses about 20 percent on accommodation imply you have to stay away from smart residences, particularly in price transport hubs when you get your monthly payments.
+After all, expenses of about 20 per cent on accommodation imply you have to stay away from smart residences, particularly in price transport hubs when you get your monthly payments.